-His Majesty the Late King’s Birthday falls on December 5th.
-Thais will get a day-off to pay respects and in honour of the Late King, His Majesty King Bhumipol Adulyadej.
+His Majesty the Late King’s Birthday falls on 5 December.
+Citizens get a holiday to pay respects to and honour the Late King, His Majesty King Bhumipol Adulyadej.

 Later, King Bhumipol went back to Switzerland to engage in further educational pursuits, leaving an uncle to rule as regent in his place.
 There, he met a young lady who eventually became his wife and Queen Sirikit.
-Only in 1950 did was he officially crowned in the traditional ceremony.
-King Bhumipol now has four children, three daughters and one son, Prince Maha, who is regarded as the “Crown Prince.”
+Only in 1950 was he officially crowned in the traditional ceremony.
+King Bhumipol had four children: three daughters and one son

-Although the monarchy has had little power in Thailand since a constitutional monarchy was instituted in 1932, King Bhumipol has been a pillar of stability amid the upheavals of Thai politics over the decades.
-He has managed to increase the influence and powers of the monarchy to a degree through his personal popularity and prestige.
+Although the monarchy has had little power in Thailand since a constitutional monarchy was instituted in 1932, King Bhumipol was a pillar of stability amid the upheavals of Thai politics over the decades.
+He managed to increase the influence and powers of the monarchy through his personal popularity and prestige.